flpvsk/flpvsk.com/site-flpvsk.com/pages/influences/index.md

 ### Genrich Altshuller

-There is an algorithm for innovative problem solving.
+There is an algorithm for innovative problem-solving.
 It's not serial search, it's not random guessing, *it is not brainstorming*.

 Soviet engineer, thinker and science-fiction writer Genrich Altshuller came up with the
 [Theory of Innovation](https://www.goodreads.com/book/show/232915.The_Innovation_Algorithm).
 Some of the schools and universities in Russia still teach it.
-It's applied in R&D and manufacturing outside of the ex-Soviet space.
-It's facinating.
+It's applied at R&D and manufacturing organizations all over the world.

 ### Kent Beck